Addeuz/cra-template-tailwind-post-css/template/README.md

 ### `yarn start`

-Runs the app in the development mode.<br />
+Imports the settings from `src/styles/index.css` and outputs the result to `src/styles/tailwind.css` and then runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />